Accessibility and Inclusion in Online Courses

 Accessible course materials help all students learn and are required by the university.
 Making course materials accessible is usually not as complex as many think and often makes your learning artifacts look more professional.

 Section 508 requires federal agencies to make their information and communications technology, online training, and websites accessible for all learners.
-To learn more about meeting the needs of students with disabilities, please refer to ODU's Educational Accessibility Faculty Handbook.
+To learn more about meeting the needs of students with disabilities, please refer to ODU resources for faculty and staff on understanding disabilities.

 Beyond legal accessibility requirements, your online course should be welcoming for all learners.
 Incorporate diversity, equity, and inclusion strategies into your course preparation.
 Integrate diverse and inclusive content, facilitate inclusive collaboration, and continuously assess and adapt your approach to foster an inclusive learning environment.